yashArrived/ReactBrushingUp05-LazyLoading/README.md

-LazyLoading or chunking Lazy loading is a web development technique that delays the loading of certain resources on a page until they are needed, such as when a user interacts with the page.
+LazyLoading or chunking is a web development technique that delays the loading of certain resources on a page until they are needed, such as when a user interacts with the page.
 This can improve page load times, reduce bandwidth usage, and improve the user experience.

  Here are some benefits of lazy loading: